mjfusa/Message-Center-Agent/README.md

 - **Get alternatives** Get suggested alternatives for deprecated features.
 - **Get suggested actions**: Get suggested actions for updates that require your attention.

+## Prerequisites
+### Teams Toolkit (TTK)
+- Install the [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-toolkit) extension for Visual Studio Code.
+### Microsoft 365 Tenant
+- **Microsoft 365 Tenant with a M365 Copilot license and admin access**.
+See ['Required roles'](#required-roles) below.
+You can use a test tenant available in your organization, if available.
+Alternatively, you can  use a Microsoft 365 sandbox subscription with a Copilot license.
+See [here](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/prerequisites#copilot-development-environment) for information on obtaining a Microsoft 365 developer sandbox subscription with a Copilot license.
+### Enable Custom App Uploading
+- **Custom app uploading** must be enabled in your Microsoft 365 tenant via the Teams Admin Center.
+This is required for the Teams Toolkit to sideload the agent to M365 Copilot.
+See [here](https://learn.microsoft.com/en-us/microsoftteams/teams-custom-app-policies-and-settings#allow-users-to-upload-custom-apps) for more information on enabling custom app uploading.

+## Running the Agent
+1. Review the [Required Roles](#required-roles) section below to ensure the developer and the agent user have the necessary permissions.
+1. Complete the Entra app registration and Teams Developer Portal registration for OAuth2.0, following the steps below.
+2. Once you complete the 'Provision' step, the Agent will be available to you in the Microsoft 365 Copilot chat interface.
+3. Start with one of the starter prompts below to get familiar with the agent's capabilities.
 ## Architecture
 ### Zero Code
 The declarative agent is built using the Microsoft Teams Toolkit for Visual Studio Code.
 It leverages the Microsoft Graph API to interact with the Microsoft 365 Admin Center and retrieve messages.
 Authentication is handled using OAuth2.0, and the agent is designed to work seamlessly with Microsoft 365 Copilot.
 The declarative agent is a zero-code solution, meaning you don't need to write any code to set it up or use it.
 The agent is designed to be easy to setup and requires no coding experience.